nkabbara/nkabbara.github.io/docs/notes-on-meditation.md

 layout: page
 title: "Notes On Meditation"
 date: 2022-04-03
-version: 0.0.4
+version: 0.0.5
 categories: meditation
 ---

 There are concepts in meditation that are strongly ephemeral.
 You get an insight during practice, but in an instant, it could leave your mind and never return.

-Here, we're documenting these epiphanies.
+Here, [we're](/how-are-you.html) documenting these epiphanies.

 ## Finding The Meditator